chrisstef/polyplace/README.md

 Paste the deployed address in the `constants.js` file.

+Remove the argument provided in the JsonRpcProvider which is located in the line 111 of the `NFTContext.js` file.

 Finally you just need to run the following command in your terminal to open the User Interface:

 ```